 BreastCancerTrials.org .
 This is a not-for-profit online service that helps users to find breast cancer-specific clinical trials that might be right for them.
 The site offers study summaries, a way for users to share their online health history with research sites, and an alert service that notifies users of recently added clinical trials.
 It also offers Metastatic Trial Search , which allows people to search for clinical trials specifically for metastatic breast cancer.

 MBCproject.org .
 The Metastatic Breast Cancer Project website allows people diagnosed with this stage of the disease to join in a research study aimed at learning more about it and finding new treatment approaches.
 This project was highlighted at the 2016 ASCO Annual Meeting .

 Pancreatic Cancer Action Network .
 This organization provides comprehensive and free information for people with pancreatic cancer.
 Through their online Clinical Trial Finder , patients can search for open clinical trials specifically for pancreatic cancer.

 Support for People with Oral and Head and Neck Cancer (SPOHNC) .
 SPOHNC provides information and support for people with oral or head and neck cancers.
 They also provide a Clinical Trial Navigation Service to help patients find clinical trials specific to their diagnosis.
 By calling a toll-free number, the Clinical Trial Navigators at SPOHNC will help guide you to appropriate clinical trials.

-If you know of a correction or addition to the information provided here, please email firstname.lastname@example.org .
+If you know of a correction or additional to the information provided here, please email firstname.lastname@example.org .